bmagdamo1/DisasterTweets/ProjectCharter.md

 ## Plan
 1. Baseline Model Development
-  *Setting up our development environment (git, cloud resources, etc) *Preprocess and clean data (possibly: lowercasing text, stripping special characters, removing stopwords) *EDA to identify relevant keywords, hashtags, and potential computed fields *Train a sci-kit learn model using one-hot encoding *(Feb 18): First Demo
+  * Setting up our development environment (git, cloud resources, etc)
+  * Preprocess and clean data (possibly: lowercasing text, stripping special characters, removing stopwords)
+  * EDA to identify relevant keywords, hashtags, and potential computed fields
+  * Train a sci-kit learn model using one-hot encoding
+  * (Feb 18): First Demo
 2. Improved Model Development
-  *Research advanced NLP techniques like the Attention metric 3.
+  * Research advanced NLP techniques like the Attention metric
+  * Improve one-hot encoded model with new metrics identified in previous step.
+  * (March 4): Progress Report Due
+3. Final Model Development and Interactive Dashboard
+  * Scrape Twitter data
+  * Apply the same preprocessing functions developed in second step of Baseline Model Development
+  * Geocode the tweets to approximate coordinates from the given town, city, or county.
+(Probably use Google Geocoding API)
+  * Classify all tweets as “relating to” or “not relating to” a real disaster.
+  * Develop and publish a Tableau Public dashboard that:
+    * Plots the location of all scraped tweets on a Mapbox ma with dots.
+    * Colors the dots of tweets “relating to” disasters in red and tweets “not relating to” disasters in blue.
+    * Contains a scroll filter to show tweets only from specific hour intervals.
+(Allows viewers to watch the progression of a disaster as it occured)
+  * (April 15): Project demo on April 15
+  * (April 22): Interactive dashboard demo

 ## Architecture
-* Data
-  * What data do we expect?
-Raw data in the customer data sources (e.g. on-prem files, SQL, on-prem Hadoop etc.)
-* Data movement from on-prem to Azure using ADF or other data movement tools (Azcopy, EventHub etc.) to move either
-  * all the data,
-  * after some pre-aggregation on-prem,
-  * Sampled data enough for modeling

-* What tools and data storage/analytics resources will be used in the solution e.g.,
-  * ASA for stream aggregation
-  * HDI/Hive/R/Python for feature construction, aggregation and sampling
-  * AzureML for modeling and web service operationalization
-* How will the score or operationalized web service(s) (RRS and/or BES) be consumed in the business workflow of the customer?
-If applicable, write down pseudo code for the APIs of the web service calls.
-  * How will the customer use the model results to make decisions
-  * Data movement pipeline in production
-  * Make a 1 slide diagram showing the end to end data flow and decision architecture
-    * If there is a substantial change in the customer's business workflow, make a before/after diagram showing the data flow.
+The data obtained from Kaggle contains the contents of the Tweet, an associated keyword, a location, the associated id, and the target for the training set all in a .csv format.
+The only fields that are not blank for all data points are the id and the text of the Tweet.
+By nature, the Twitter data is messy, with associated links, emojis, and extraneous words needed to be removed in order to extract important information.

+In terms of Python packages, scikit-learn will be used for more standard machine learning techniques and spaCy will be used for the bulk of the Natural Language Processing.
+These packages will allow us to easily implement algorithms on our data and train our model.
+For the Twitter data scraping, we will need to set up an AWS EC2 instance in order to accomplish this at scale.
+Additionally, we will make use of a Sagemaker notebook to train our model in the cloud.
+The vast amount of Twitter data we will need to mine in order to create our heat map necessitates this use of the cloud.

+For our visuals, the simulation could be stored in one of two ways: a custom webpage that will make use of HTML and Google maps or a Tableau public dashboard.
+The Tableau dashboard is the most likely course of action, as it allows us to easily create and disseminate our simulation.

 ## Communication
-* How will we keep in touch?
-Weekly meetings?
-* Who are the contact persons on both sides?
+A group Discord has been established in order to ask specific questions and keep up to date with anything that needs to get done with the project.
+Additionally, we have set up weekly meetings on Tuesdays and Fridays in order to stay on top of the progress of our project.
+The Tuesday meetings are longer and are devoted to planning our next steps and working on anything that needs to get done.
+The Friday meetings function as check-ins to ensure that the project timeline remains accurate.
+We will also make use of class time to make progress on the project.